 They claim to be Premium Snapchat accounts that want you to pay for their “services”.

-These girls tell you that if you pay them, they will film themselves and take pictures of them doing inappropriate acts on Snapchat.
-You then pay them a significant amount and they only show you bits and pieces and demand you for more money to see more.
+Snapchat girls tell you that if you pay them, they will film themselves and take pictures of them doing inappropriate acts on Snapchat.
+You then pay them a significant amount of money on CashApp and they only show you bits and pieces and demand you for more money to see more.
+They might even ask you for your bank account details to steal even more money from you!

 They claim that they want to talk to you on Snapchat from another dating site.